xonsh/xonsh/news/prompt.rst

 * now ``$PROMPT_FIELDS`` is a custom class with method ``pick(field_name)`` to get the field value efficiently.
   The results are cached within the same prompt call.
-* new class ``xonsh.prompt.base.PromptFld`` to ease creating/extending prompt-fields
+* new class ``xonsh.prompt.base.PromptField`` to ease creating/extending prompt-fields

 **Changed:**